 Peak 7194 is in the Jumpoff Peak subrange of the Lost River Range.
-Found west of the Idaho National Laboratory and Highway 22, Peak 7194 and its peak neighbors, 8383 and 6990, make a good, early-season peak bagging loop.
+Located west of the Idaho National Laboratory and ID-22, Peak 7194 and its peak neighbors (Peak 8383 and Peak 6990) make a good, early-season peakbagging loop.
 We climbed these three peaks on March 29, 2018, and came in from Deadman Flats on the east side of the range.
+USGS Arco Hills

-From Deadman Canyon: Take Bureau of Land Management (BLM) road 1259, Deadman Canyon road, which leaves the west side of Highway 22 along Deadman Flats, toward Deadman Canyon.
+Take Bureau of Land Management (BLM) Road 1259/Deadman Canyon Road, which leaves the west side of ID-22 along Deadman Flats toward Deadman Canyon.
 This road is open all year.
 After heading north a bit, the road takes a large, long turn to the northwest.
 Along this curve, a jeep trail intersects the road from the north.
-This trail parallels an intermittent stream, but there are no pull-offs for parking.
+This trail parallels an intermittent stream, but there are no pullouts for parking.
 Sagebrush is thick and turning around is difficult but doable in only a few locations.
-We were able to travel as far as the worse ruts, but most people probably won’t want to travel much past the junction of the jeep trail with Deadman Canyon Road.
+We were able to travel as far as the worst ruts, but most people probably won’t want to travel much past the junction of the jeep trail with Deadman Canyon Road.

-Note: A recent rain-on-snow event made travel difficult without a high-clearance 4WD starting in the lower Deadman Flats area.
-Even with a high clearance 4WD, we were stopped short of where we wanted on both roads we traveled.
+Note: A recent rain-on-snow event made travel difficult without a high-clearance 4WD vehicle starting in the lower Deadman Flats area.
+Even with a high-clearance 4WD vehicle, we were stopped short of where we wanted to go on both roads we traveled.

-From Combe Canyon: From Arco Pass Road, use BLM road 1265 to travel east into Combe Canyon.
+From Arco Pass Road, use BLM Road 1265 to travel east into Combe Canyon.
 This road is open year-round but may be subject to washouts and rutting.
-A high clearance 4WD, or extra hiking, may be necessary.
+A high-clearance 4WD vehicle, or extra hiking, may be necessary.

 Southeast Ridges, Class 2

-We climbed this peak as a loop hike with peaks 8383 and 6990.
+We climbed this peak as a loop hike with Peak 8383 and Peak 6990.
 We used the south-southeast ridge to ascend Peak 7194 from Peak 6990 and then the southeast ridge to descend to a game trail that climbed back up to the jeep road on Peak 6990.
-Then we hiked back down the trail to Deadman Canyon and our vehicle.
+We then hiked back down the trail to Deadman Canyon and our vehicle.
 See our route description and GPS track on the Peak 8383 page for more details.

 Northeast Ridges, Class 2

-There are jeep trails from Combe Canyon and from north of Sutton Canyon, on the west side of the range, that will get you onto Peak 7194.
+There are jeep trails from Combe Canyon and from north of Sutton Canyon (on the west side of the range) that will get you onto Peak 7194.
 These trails are faintly visible on Google Earth.
-These trails come from the west and travel around the north and northeast side of Peak 7194.
-Basically, take either of these trails as far as you can travel along the ridges and then hike off-trail, staying on the ridges, heading to the south, to Peak 7194’s summit.
+These trails come from the west and travel around the north and northeast sides of Peak 7194.
+Basically, take either of these trails as far as you can travel along the ridges.
+Then hike off-trail on the ridges heading to the south to reach the summit of Peak 7194.